imagej/imagej.github.io/_pages/plugins/moving-least-squares.md

 ![](/media/MLS-orig.jpg "MLS-orig.jpg")

-By clicking on the menu entry {% include bc content='Edit | Selection | Add to Manager'%} add this landmark set to the ROI Manager:
+By clicking on the menu entry {% include bc path='Edit | Selection | Add to Manager'%} add this landmark set to the ROI Manager:

 ![](/media/MLS-roi-manager.jpg "MLS-roi-manager.jpg")

-Duplicate the image ({% include bc content='Image | Duplicate...'%}), click on the selection in the ROI manager and move the landmarks to their target location:
+Duplicate the image ({% include bc path='Image | Duplicate...'%}), click on the selection in the ROI manager and move the landmarks to their target location:

 ![](/media/MLS-new1.jpg "MLS-new1.jpg")